jybantang/Phys215-202324-2/README.md

 This is a repository of the codes, notes, and slides used in a course on High-Performance Computing using Julia as the language (Physics 215: Computational Methods of Physics) at the [National Institute of Physics](http://nip.upd.edu.ph), [College of Science](http://science.upd.edu.ph), [University of the Philippines in Diliman](http://upd.edu.ph).

-This course is offered during the 1st semester of the academic year 2022-2023.
+This course is previously offered during the 1st semester of the academic year 2022-2023.
+This version With some modifications is offered for the 2nd semester of the academic year 2023-2024.

 Most codes are based on those in the books used as textbook and references.
 Copyright mode is MIT since it covers the copyright mode of those references.